 Finally, edit the link and add #DOWNLOAD# to the start of the text.

 Note: Make sure there are no spaces before the first #

 The link below will download the Google Doc used to create this article as a PDF:

-You can also embed a document, slide deck, sheet, or any Google Drive file inside an article.
+You can also embed a document, slide deck, sheet, video, or any Google Drive file inside an article.